Cost Guides, Home Inspection

-The US national average cost for a home inspection on a 1500 square foot (SF) single-family home is $413.
-You can expect to pay about $50 per additional 500 SF for larger homes.
-Home inspectors often price their services based on square footage and foundation type (see table below).
+The US national average cost for a 1500 square foot (SF) single-family home inspection is $413.
+You’ll pay about $50 per extra 500 SF for larger homes.
+Professional inspectors charge different prices based on the size and foundation of the home.

 You may also be debating whether a home inspection is a good idea.
-The home inspection cost is worth it and provides in-depth information on its overall condition and safety concerns.
+A home inspection is worth it because it gives detailed information about the home’s condition and safety.
 A home inspection identifies what needs repair or improvement.

 How Much Does a Home Inspection Cost?

-HomeAdvisor says the average cost of a home inspection is $280 to $400.
-However, this number is somewhat vague and omits some essential details.
-The most glaring omission is that the data does not represent how most home inspectors price their home inspection services.
+HomeAdvisor says the average home inspection cost is $280 to $400.
+But, this number is vague and omits some essential details.
+The data doesn’t show how most home inspection firms price their services.

 Our home inspection cost calculator can help you determine the estimated cost based on the services you need and your state.